sbarre/eloquent-versioned/README.md

 When using this trait (and with a table that includes the required fields), saving your model will actually create a new row instead, and increment the version number.

-Using special global scopes, old versions are ignored in the standard ORM operations (selects, updates, deletes) and in relations.
+Using global scopes, old versions are ignored in the standard ORM operations (selects, updates, deletes) and relations (hasOne, hasMany, belongsTo, etc).

-The package also provides some special versions to include old versions in queries (or only query old versions) which can be useful for showing a model's history, or the like.
+The package also provides some special methods to include old versions in queries (or only query old versions) which can be useful for showing a model's history, or the like.

 ## Installation